ds26gte/pregexp/README.md

 Simply load the file `pregexp.scm` into your
 Scheme.
-Alternatively, if your dialect allows it, you can install pregexp as a module -- consult the file [INSTALL.md](./INSTALL.md).
+Alternatively, if your dialect allows it, you can install pregexp as a module — consult the file [INSTALL.md](./INSTALL.md).

 However you load pregexp, you will now have access to the procedures

-* pregexp
+• pregexp

-* pregexp-match-positions
+• pregexp-match-positions

-* pregexp-match
+• pregexp-match

-* pregexp-split
+• pregexp-split

-* pregexp-replace
+• pregexp-replace

-* pregexp-replace*
+• pregexp-replace⋆

 The use of these procedures is described fully and with examples in the pregexp manual.